lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 - copy the shared values before performing the operation to avoid modifying another object (i.e. follow the standard Copy-on-Write procedure),
-- raise an error to indicate that more than one object would be changed and the inplace operation is not possible.
+- raise or warn to indicate that more than one object would be changed and the inplace operation is not possible.

-Raising an error here is problematic since oftentimes users do not have control over whether a method would cause a " lazy copy" to be triggered under Copy-on-Write.
+Raising an error here is problematic since oftentimes users cannot control whether a method would cause a "lazy copy" to be triggered under Copy-on-Write.
 It is also hard to fix, adding a `copy()` before calling a method with `inplace=True` might actually be worse than triggering the copy under the hood.
 We would only copy columns that share data with another object, not the whole object like `.copy()` would.

-There is another possible variant, which would be to trigger the copy (like the first option), but have an option to raise a warning whenever this happens.
+There is another possible variant, which would be to trigger the copy, but have an option to raise a warning whenever this happens.
 This would be useful in an IPython shell/Jupyter Notebook setting, where the user would have the opportunity to delete unused references that are causing the copying to be triggered.